jmbertin/jmbertin/README.md

 [React Native - Snake Game](https://github.com/jmbertin/ReactNative-Snake) - This is my first React Native project.
 A classical Snake game, developed using React Native!
 This game is compatible with both iOS and Android platforms.

 [React Native - FT_Hangouts](https://github.com/jmbertin/ReactNative-Snake) - 42 school curriculum.
 A reproduction of the basic functionality of the Hangouts application.
 Developed using React Native!

+[React Native - 42SchoolProjects](https://github.com/jmbertin/42SchoolProjects) - Personnal project.
+A project to help students of 42 to manage their projects and acces to projects informations.

 <br>

 </details>